 The measurement of interruptions may be provided in an instrument which also makes measurements of other transient impairments, e.g., amplitude and phase hits.
-A test signal frequency of 1020 Hz \pm 10 Hz may be used to facilitate the integration of several measurements of transient phenomena in such a combined instrument.
+A test signal frequency of $1020 \text{ Hz} \pm 10 \text{ Hz}$ may be used to facilitate the integration of several measurements of transient phenomena in such a combined instrument.
 In all other respects, the measurement of interruptions shall be in accordance with the principles of this Recommendation.

-ESSENTIAL CLAUSES FOR A SOPHISTICATED INSTRUMENT TO MEASURE INTERRUPTIONS ON TELEPHONE CIRCUITS
+ESSENTIAL CLAUSES FOR A SOPHISTICATED INSTRUMENT TO MEASURE INTERRUPTIONS ON TELEPHONE-TYPE CIRCUITS

-The requirements for the characteristics of a sophisticated interruption counter equipment capable of detecting short breaks in transmission on audio channels are described below and must be adhered to in order to ensure compatibility between equipments standardized by the CCITT and produced by different manufacturers.
+The requirements for the characteristics of a sophisticated interruption counter equipment capable of detecting short interruptions in transmission on audio channels are described below and must be adhered to in order to ensure compatibility between equipments standardized by the CCITT and produced by different manufacturers.
 1 Definitions